PGNetHun/Latte-uOS-Connect/README.md

 2. Clone this repository
 3. Open project directory in your favorite code editor (for example: [Visual Studio Code](https://code.visualstudio.com/))
 4. Open terminal, and go to project directory
-5. Run installation of pre-requirements: `npm install`
+5. Install pre-requirements: `npm install`
 6. Start site: `npm start`

 The site is started and opened in browser.\
-Any change in source code triggers a rebuild, and site reload.
+Any change in source code triggers a rebuild, and site is reloaded in browser.

 ## Available Scripts